ETheDummy/SwordToShield/README.md

 if you notice something working in a weird way or something that seems exploitable please bring it up to me.

-## Well what is a "Sword to Shield" Erina?
+## Well what is a "Sword to Shield"?
 Sword to shield is a TTRPG (Short for tabletop role playing game) which is a sort of role playing game that runs in a collective conscience rather than as a computer program on thinking rocks.
 I am largely making this system for my own